Sukya1/Assignment_Remake/README.md

 # Contributions (I may have messed this up fix if I matched you to the wrong file)
     1. Get Hired Page - Mozen
-    2. Hire Talent - Hire Talent
+    2. Hire Talent - Sukya
     3. Partnership - Anuj
     4. Home - Kendall
     5. About - Zabi